by berky93, published

 Requires 1x 608 skateboard bearing and 3x 3/8" hex nuts.
 I chose brass ones since they're heavier but any nuts should work.
 You could also use hex stock cut to the same size, which would increase the weight (since the center of the nuts is hollow) and improve the spin time, but also increases the amount of work that needs to be done in order to build these.
 The nuts must be a maximum of 6.35mm thick and 15.85mm wide (from flat to flat).
 The ones I used are here but you could probably find others that will work.

 Printing one of these is fairly simple but the mid-print hardware insertion can be confusing for some people so read the printing instructions below for more information.

 Wanhao Duplicator i3 V2

 - Slice the models like you normally would.
-Be sure to print 2 of the pins, one for each side of the spinner.
+Be sure to print 2 of the buttons, one for each side of the spinner.
 Make sure you don't have supports enabled.